Lumorti/Malaphoria/README.md

 combining:

 > "Does a bear shit in the woods?"

-> "Is the Pope Catholic?".
+> "Is the Pope Catholic?"

 The page is hosted [here](https://lumorti.github.io/Malaphoria/).